cam-pagne/Rana-Moth-WASD/README.md

    - Pass wires behind the hinge pin for neatness.

 3. **Hinge Pin Placement:**
-   - Insert the hinge pin **after** wiring the cross-body connections.
+   - Insert the hinge pin **before** wiring the cross-body connections.
-   - Attempting to run wires before inserting the hinge pin can make installation difficult.
+   - Attempting to run wires before inserting the hinge pin can make installation difficult, the wires will block the pin from going through.

 ---